prof-rossetti/nyu-info-2335-201706/projects/shopping-cart/project.md

 #### Checkpoint II - Product Lookups

-Great job accepting some complicated user inputs and demonstrating your ability to store them in memory.
+If you already did the first checkpoint, great job capturing and storing the user inputs!
 But now it's time to set that code aside.
 We will temporarily shift to an approach that uses a hard-coded list of product identifiers instead of the list of product identifiers which resulted from the user input process.
 We do this to speed-up the iteration cycle between our various development approaches, obviating our need to perform the user input process each time we want to test our program.

 If you skipped the first checkpoint, you can start here using a list of hard-coded product identifiers.